jg8481/leon/packages/robotframework-test-assistant/README.md

 ### Use leon-ai to turn Robot Framework into a personal testing assistant and OpenRPA task runner.

-### Tool requirements that need to be set up first in order to run the tests and RPA tasks suite examples in this assistant's "robotframework-brain".
+The following tool requirements need to be set up first in order to run the tests and RPA tasks suite examples in this assistant's "robotframework-brain".
 Please set up or install all of the tool requirements mentioned below.

 - https://github.com/jg8481/Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019/blob/master/README.md
 - https://github.com/coursehero/slacktee